nickm.com > classes > advanced poetry workshop, spring 2025

 1. Further develop our poetics — the motivations and engagement we each have as poets — and be able to make clear and concise statements about why we write poetry.

 2. Improve our ability to compose poems according to our own poetics.
+This involves attaining experience with and skill in many aspects of poetic composition.

 3. Better connect with audiences by learning about how poetry is shared and enjoyed through readings, literary magazines, and other means.